 Besides the obvious beauty of Mont Blanc, what makes it so special is that you don’t have to be a climbing expert to reach its summit.
-Instead, as long as you are physically fit and have reasonable mountaineering experience (such as knowing how to walk in crampons or use an ice axe) you can aim for the summit.
+Instead, as long as you are physically fit, have some previous acclimatization and a reasonable mountaineering experience (such as knowing how to walk in crampons or use an ice axe) you can aim for the summit.

-On this 2 day climb, we will scale the mountain via the Gouter route.
-This classic route is considered the fastest way to the top.
+On this 2-day climb, we will scale the mountain via the Gouter route.
+This classic route is considered the fastest and less technical way to the top.

 On the first day, we will meet at 7 am at the Les Houches cable car.
 After that, we will take a small train to the Nid d’Aigle (2,372m).
-Following that pleasant ride, we will spend approximately 5-6 hours making our way up to the Gouter refuge (3,815m), where we will spend the night.
+Following that pleasant ride, we will spend approximately 5-6 hours making our way up to the Gouter Hut (3815 m), where we will spend the night.
 If there are no spots available at Gouter Hut, we’ll stay at Tete Rousse (3167 m) .

 On the second day, we will wake up very early, and head out at 2 am.
-Guided by the lights on our helmets, for the next 4-5 hours we will make our way along the Monte du Dome du Gouter.
+Guided by the lights on our helmets, for the next 4-5 hours we will make our way up the Dome du Gouter.
 We will then take a passage in front of the Abri Vallot before making the final climb to the summit.
-We should reach the summit just in time for the sunrise.
-After you have enjoyed a truly remarkable view, we will then make our descent.
+We should reach the summit just in time for sunrise.
+After enjoying truly remarkable views, we will start our descent.

 Mont Blanc is the kind of mountain climbers dream about when they sleep.
 If you want to make that dream come true, in only 2 days, send me a message, and let’s make it happen.

-This 2-day ascent is only suitable for experienced mountaineers with previous acclimatisation.
+This 2-day ascent is only suitable for experienced mountaineers with previous acclimatization.
 People with less experience, should check out my 5-day program: Mont Blanc ascent in 5 days via Gouter Route.

 Price per person